dbolivar25/redis/README.md

-# Redis Server and Client in Rust
+# Redis Server and Client

 This project implements a Redis server and client in Rust.
 It provides a subset of Redis functionality, including basic operations like SET, GET, DEL, PING, and